 Funeral Arts Certificate leads to new career options

-Individuals who have an associate degree or higher can become a funeral director in Florida by earning our Funeral Arts Advanced Technology Certificate, passing the Florida Board Exam for Funeral Directing, serving a one-year internship under the direction of a licensed funeral director and passing the Florida Rules and Regulations exam.
+Individuals who have an associate degree or higher can become a funeral director in Florida by earning our Funeral Arts Advanced Technical Certificate, passing the Florida Board Exam for Funeral Directing, serving a one-year internship under the direction of a licensed funeral director and passing the Florida Rules and Regulations exam.

 This Advanced Technical Certificate is designed to meet specific state or professional needs.
 It is NOT accredited by the American Board of Funeral Service Education (992 Mantua Pike, Suite 108 Woodbury Heights, NJ 08097 Office 816-233-3747).
 Students graduating from this program are NOT eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.